 About MapInteract 2015

-The ubiquity and availability of spatial information enables exciting possibilities and creates important challenges across all domains.
+Spatial information has become the backbone of countless applications, services, and research endeavors at various scales.
+We use spatial information to find our ways outdoors and indoors, to identify locations, to reason about spatial relations, to analyze the environment, to plan buildings and land use, to create the infrastructures and services of smart cities of the future, or to realise autonomous vehicles.
+The ubiquitous availability of spatial information enables exciting possibilities but also creates important challenges across all domains.
 How can we efficiently make use of spatial data?
-How can we identify information that really matters during wayfinding in indoor and outdoor environments?
+How can we identify information that really matters, e.g. during wayfinding in indoor and outdoor environments?
 How can we understand spatial relationships?
-How can we configure complex spatial queries?
+How can we enable a broad range of people to easily specify complex spatial queries?
 How can we ensure that buildings are correctly specified?
-How can we allocate remote assets?

-We invite the submission of research papers, position statements as well as interactive demos to discuss and experience new spatial interaction techniques and modalities, algorithms involved in interaction and visualization, user studies, adaptation, research agendas, common challenges etc.
+The goal of MapInteract 2015 is to bring together researchers interested in questions and challenges surrounding interaction with spatial information.
+The workshop is an interactive and hands-on event, and we thus invite the submission of research papers, position statements as well as interactive demos.
+Through a series of presentations, demos and activities we will discuss and experience new spatial interaction techniques and modalities, algorithms involved in interaction and visualization, user studies, adaptation, research agendas, common challenges etc.

-Submit your paper or demo to MapInteract 2015 if your work is related to interaction and concerned with one or more of the following topics (not limited to these):
+Submit your paper or demo to MapInteract 2015 if your work relates to interaction with spatial information and if it is concerned with one or more of the following topics:

 - Map Interaction